[Editor’s note: This story was originally published February 2018.]

 What gives?
 In simplest terms, hedge-fund-manager-turned-retail-CEO Eddie Lampert thought he could turn the company around,but he couldn’t.
 Instead, he’s continued to chop off revenue-bearing pieces of the company while mismanaging the remaining components.
 Now there’s little left of the company to do anything with — save perhaps the name itself.

-8 Companies That Could Disappear by 2019: Southeastern Grocers
+8 Companies That Could Disappear in 2019: Southeastern Grocers

 You’ve probably not heard of Southeastern Grocers.
 That’s because, aside from not being a publicly-traded entity, it doesn’t do business under its corporate name.
 You’ve probably heard of its stores though, particularly if you’re from the south.
 It’s the owner of BI-LO, Harveys, Winn-Dixie and Fresco y Mas grocery stores, some of which have been around for eons.